 In California, the number of Civil Engineers is expected to grow slower than average growth rate for all occupations.
 Jobs for Civil Engineers are expected to increase by 12.2 percent, or 5,000 jobs between 2014 and 2024.

-In San Diego County, the number of Civil Engineers is expected to grow much faster than average growth rate for all occupations.
-Jobs for Civil Engineers are expected to increase by 28.6 percent, or 1,160 jobs between 2012 and 2022.
+In San Diego County, the number of Civil Engineers is expected to grow at an average rate compared with the total for all occupations.
+Jobs for Civil Engineers are expected to increase by 16.6 percent, or 800 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|